hvxl/otgw/readme.txt

 are still working after a code change.
 The test suite relies on the open source PIC simulator project gpsim [http://gpsim.sourceforge.net/].

-Support for the PIC16F1847 used in the OTGW is not currently included in the standard gpsim executable.
-But it is available in the p16f1847 branch.
-To build a version of gpsim that supports this pic requires some resources to be available.
+Support for the PIC16F1847 used in the OTGW was added in version 0.32.1.
+Building gpsim requires some resources to be available.
 On linux these can be installed using the package manager.

-This is how to build a version of gpsim that supports this PIC:
+This is how to build gpsim 0.32.1:
-    svn checkout svn://svn.code.sf.net/p/gpsim/code/branches/p16f1847 gpsim
+    wget -qO- https://sourceforge.net/projects/gpsim/files/gpsim/0.32.0/gpsim-0.32.1.tar.gz | tar xzv
-    cd gpsim
+    cd gpsim-0.32.1
-    ./autogen.sh
     ./configure --disable-gui
     make -j4
 Then as root: